 Under Pennsylvania wrongful death law, wrongful death claims can only be filed by the personal representative of the decedent’s estate.

 The personal representative eligible to bring a wrongful death claim in a Pennsylvania court never files the claim on his or her own behalf.
 Rather, the wrongful death is filed on behalf of all eligible beneficiaries who are eligible to receive any amount of wrongful death settlement as part of the court award.

 Under 42 Pennsylvania Consolidated Statutes Annotated (PA CSA) §8301, the only surviving family members who are eligible to be beneficiaries in wrongful death cases are the deceased’s surviving spouse, children, and the parents.
 To qualify as a beneficiary in a wrongful death claim, the eligible surviving family members must demonstrate that they suffered economic and non-economic damages due to losing their loved one.

-What is the Statute of Limitations for Wrongful Death Claims?
+Pennsylvania Statute of Limitations for Wrongful Death Cases

 In our state, there is a two-year limit from the date of the death to bring a wrongful death claim.
 Since these cases tend to be rather complex, and it can take years for surviving family members to receive their compensation, it is critical that the process of bringing an action for wrongful death begins as quickly as possible.